Alternativer - DagsHub - WebCatalog

 incorta.com

-Incortas åbne dataleveringsplatform forenkler adgangen til data fra flere komplekse virksomhedssystemer for at låse op for den fulde værdi af organisationsdata, hvilket gør dem let tilgængelige for analyse.
-Støttet af GV, Kleiner Perkins, M12, Prysm Capital, Telstra Ventures og Sorenson Capital, giv...
+Incortas åpne dataleveringsplattform forenkler tilgang til data fra flere, komplekse bedriftssystemer for å låse opp hele verdien av organisasjonsdata, noe som gjør dem lett tilgjengelige for analyse.
+Støttet av GV, Kleiner Perkins, M12, Prysm Capital, Telstra Ventures og Sorenson Capital, gir Incor...

 IBM